AmpersandHQ/Tampermonkey/README.md

 ##Instructions for setting up Tampermonkey and running the "Internal Comments Only" Jira script:

-Before starting, please note that these instructions are for use with Chrome.
+Before starting, please note that **these instructions are for use with Chrome**.
 Please always use Chrome for Jira with the Tampermonkey script running.

 Download and install the Tampermonkey extension for Chrome from here: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en